camunda/camunda-docs/docs/self-managed/identity/getting-started/install-identity.md

 To use Identity, install it locally via Docker or Kubernetes.

-Follow the [Installation Guide](/self-managed/platform-deployment/overview.md) for more details on this process.
+Follow the [installation guide](/self-managed/platform-deployment/overview.md) for more details on this process.

 ## Accessing the UI